Double Whammy Asthma

 The first and primary component of my asthma, is pretty much the same one that all asthmatics have to some degree, and that is, hypersensitive, mucus producing-inflamed airways.
 When you have an asthma flare up, it’s the swelling of the lining of the airways, and/or the excessive mucus production, and/or the tightening of the muscle bands that attach to the outside of the airway, and/or ALL all of the above, that causes you to wheeze and feel short of breath.
 No one really knows why this happens, but luckily, most of these symptoms are treatable, and even preventable, when following an asthma action plan and taking the proper asthma medications.
 So, as with most asthmatics, this is the part of my asthma that I some control over.

-In addition to having sensitive andĀ inflamed airways however , I also have a 2nd componentĀ which is more commonly seen in people with COPD and Emphysema, but is now showing up more and more in extremely severe asthmatics.
-This component involves scarring and/or the loss of what they call “alveolar attachments” (essentially, elastic fibers which help pull the alveoli open from the outside).
+In addition to having sensitive and inflamed airways however , I also have a 2nd component often seen in severe asthmatics.
+This involves the scarring and/or the loss of what they call “alveolar attachments” (essentially, elastic fibers which help pull the alveoli open from the outside).

-Years and years of unchecked asthma exacerbations and multiple intubations, has left the inside of my airways severely damaged and scarred (what they call remodeling).
+Years and years of unchecked asthma exacerbations and multiple intubations, has caused structural changes to occur within my airways (what they call remodeling).
 The tissue that lines the inside of my breathing passages is literally scarred over, causing permanent narrowing ( see illustration above).
 Scarring of the airways looks just the way you would imagine any scar tissue to look.
 It’s thick, fibrous and pale looking. ( Click here to view the inside of my actual airways).
-Because of this scarring, my lung capacity and lung function are severely diminished.
+Because of this scarring, my lung function and expiratory flow rates(Spirometry) are severely diminished.
 The combination of a loss of elastic recoil and a loss of alveolar attachments, makes it hard for me to empty my lungs completely (air trapping), which results in chronic breathlessness, sometimes severe.

-The damage caused by lung scarring, cannot be reversed.
+It’s unknown whether airway remodeling is reversible, but the scarring component probably is not.
 Hence, this is the part of my asthma that I cannot control.
-Short of lung transplant surgery, there’s not a lot that can be done.
+Short of lung transplant, there’s not really a lot that can be done for me.
 All I can do is try and prevent the deterioration from getting worse.
 Ironically, it’s thought by some asthma researchers, that this kind of scarring might actually have a protective effect on the weaker airways and alveoli by preventing them from collapsing in on themselves.
-This would probably account for why I’m still alive.
+This might explain why Ive been able to bounce back so quickly from some really severe exacerbations.

-The message here is simple, if you wanna maintain control over your asthma, take it seriously from day one.
-Do everything you can to keep your symptoms in check, so that you minimize your chances of developing “Double Whammy” asthma.
-If you find that you have “difficult- to- control” asthma, try to get evaluated by a board certified Pulmonologist who specializes in severe asthma, as soon as possible .
-I can’t tell you how many general practitioners Ive seen over the years who claimed they knew everything there was to know about treating my asthma ( but that’s another post).
+The message here is simple, if you wanna maintain some control over your asthma, take your disease seriously from day one.
+Take your medications as prescribed and do everything you can to keep your symptoms in check, so that you can minimize your chances of developing “Double Whammy” asthma.
+If you find that you’re unable to control your symptoms, try to get evaluated by a Pulmonologist who specializes in severe asthma .
+I can’t tell you how many general practitioners Ive seen over the years who claimed they knew everything there was to know about treating asthma , but obviously didn’t ( but that’s another post).

-Addendum : There is a small glimmer of hope out there, that at least some forms of severe asthma might actually be treatable someday.
-The key, is asthma research and finding out why scarring occurs in some asthmatics and not in others.
-This is why phenotyping of severe asthma and the work of people like Dr Sally Wenzel, is so crucial.
+There’s also a small glimmer of hope now that at least some forms of severe asthma might actually be treatable someday.
+The key, is asthma research and finding out why scarring or remodeling occurs in some asthmatics and not in others.
+This is why the the work of people like Dr Sally Wenzel is so crucial.

 Related Posts: